 The Flinders University International Documentary Award celebrates distinctive factual filmmaking.

 The 2015 winner was Amber Fares for Speed Sisters (USA/Palestine).

 Jakeb Anhvu was the inaugural recipient of the Documentary Award in 2013, for Blush of Fruit (Australia / Vietnam).

 Michael Loebenstein, Jane Schoettle and Beck Cole comprised the Documentary Jury in 2015, following on from Joost Den Hartog, Cherelle Zheng and Kristy Matheson in 2013.

-We also open voting up to our audience, who’ll declare the winner of the hotly contested Foxtel Movies Audience Awards.
+We also open voting up to our audience, who’ll declare the winner of the hotly contested GU Film House Audience Awards.
 Nominate your favourite feature, short and documentary using the voting slips and ballot boxes in the cinema foyer.